-In this post, we will examine why loyal customers bring more to the table and define the key metrics by which you can track your loyal appatrons (this should be a word, why isn’t this a word already?).
+In this post, we will examine why loyal customers bring more to the table and define the key metrics by which you can track your mobile app retention.

 What is Mobile App Retention Rate?

-In a nutshell, mobile app retention rate is the rate at which you retain customers over a certain period of time inside a mobile application.
+In a nutshell, the mobile app retention rate is the rate at which you retain customers over a certain period of time inside a mobile application.
 In the mobile marketing industry, we use the percentage of app users who make a return within the first three months as a benchmark.
-For some apps, we use the first 28 days as a primary metric for retention rates.
-We can easily explain this discrepancy with different app categories (link to blog).
+Most commonly, we use the first 28 days as a primary metric for retention rates.

 Churn Rate What?